elizabethdorans/pgBoost/README.md

 ## Arguments

 - data_file: tab-separated file in which each row represents a candidate link.
-Should contain the following columns (but can include additional columns, which will be ignored):
+Should contain the following columns (additional columns will be ignored):
-  - Index columns (e.g. "SNP", "peak", "gene"): columns which identify a candidate link.
-Column names _must_ be identical to the index columns in the training_file.
-There must be at least one index column, and each candidate link must be uniquely identified by the combination of index columns.
+  - Index columns (at least 1): this column(s) should uniquely identify each candidate link (e.g. "SNP", "peak", "gene").
+Column names _must_ match columns in training_file.
-  - Predictors: columns which contain features to be included in the model.
-Column names _must_ be identical to those provided in the predictor_file (see below).
+  - Predictors (at least 1): features to be included in the model.
+Column names _must_ match those provided in predictor_file (see below).
-  - Leave-one-out column: _one_ column denoting the chromosome of the focal link (see below).
+  - Leave-one-out column (exactly 1): chromosome of the focal link (see below).

 - training_file: tab-separated file in which each row represents a link in the training data.
 Should contain the following columns:
   - Index columns (e.g. "SNP", "peak", "gene"): columns which identify a candidate link.
 Column names _must_ be identical to the index columns in the data_file.
 There must be at least one index column, and each candidate link must be uniquely identified by the combination of index columns.